 While Createspace does offer electronic payment, the list of countries that can do so is far more limited than with KDP.
 In my case in Switzerland, I do receive electronic payments from KDP, but

-Another issue with payment by check is that you will also have to pay bank fees to clear your check from Amazon, which is yet another financial penalty on non-US authors.
+Another issue with payment by check is that you will also have to pay bank fees to clear your check from Amazon.
+It is yet another financial penalty on non-US authors.

 As with all things self-publishing, read the fine print.
-KDP and Createspace are both Amazon companies, but they have very different rules when it comes to getting paid.
+KDP and Createspace are both Amazon companies, but they have very different rules when it comes to payments.

-These are many self-publishing platforms and service providers, and I have only covered a few key points and the three major publishing companies.
-But before jumping into self-publishing, do your research first and look for the answers to these key questions before deciding on which avenue is best for you.
+But before jumping into self-publishing, do your research first.
+Look for the answers to these key questions before deciding on which publishing option is best for you.

 Am I eligible to publish?

-Will I have withholding tax deducted from my sales?
+Will I have withholding tax deducted from my book royalties?

-Will I have to pay local taxes and bank fees?
+Will I have to pay local income tax and bank fees?

-How, when and how often will I get paid?
+How, when, and how often will I receive my royalty payments?